sarahmccarthy123/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 Access TYPO3 via a web browser
 ------------------------------

-After you have configured your web server to point ot the `public` directory of your project, TYPO3 can be accessed via a web browser.
-When accessing a new site for the first time, TYPO3 automatically redirects all requests to :samp:`/typo3/install.php` to complete the installation process.
+After you have configured your web server to point at the `public` directory in your project TYPO3 can be accessed via a web browser.
+The first time a new site is accessed TYPO3 automatically redirects all requests to :samp:`/typo3/install.php` to complete the installation process.

 .. tip::

-   When accessing the page via HTTPS, a "Privacy error" or similar warning is likely to occur.
+   When accessing the page via HTTPS you might get a "Privacy error" or similar warning.
    In a local environment it is safe to ignore this warning by forcing the browser to ignore similar exceptions for this domain.

-   The warning is due to the fact that self-signed certificates are being used.
+   The warning occurs because self-signed certificates are being used.

-   If there is a `trustedHostsPattern` error on initial access, accessing TYPO3 without HTTPS (`http://`) is also an option.
+   If there is a `trustedHostsPattern` error on initial access, try accessing TYPO3 without HTTPS (`http://`).

 Scan Environment